Jesús Meza

 Jesús Manuel "Chiki" Meza Moreno (born 6 January 1986) is a Venezuelan footballer.
-He plays as an attacking midfielder for Academia Puerto Cabello.
+He plays as an attacking midfielder.

 Club career

 Born in Mérida, he grew up in a small neighborhood of the town.
-Since a boy he showed interest in common sports like Basketball and Baseball, but his major interest was directed to Football, as his father was a great lover of that sport and influenced him to practice it.
+Since a boy, he showed interest in common sports like Basketball and Baseball, but his major interest was directed to Football- as his father was a great lover of that sport and influenced him to practice it.
 Meza started playing professionally at Estudiantes de Mérida, making his debut in the top level Venezuelan league at age 16.

-After a few team changes in Venezuela, in summer 2008 he signed with Al-Ittihad Aleppo, although he never managed to play because the Syrian team had full quota for foreign players.
+After a few team changes in Venezuela, in summer 2008, he signed with Al-Ittihad Aleppo, although he never managed to play because the Syrian team had full quota for foreign players.
 In half season, Meza returned to Venezuela to sign for Zamora FC.

 With the squad he won the 2011 Torneo Clausura, but Zamora failed to complete the national title against Deportivo Táchira.
 At the end of the season, he was transferred to Mexican side Club Atlas.
 He made his debut on 7 August 2011, in a 0–0 draw against Toluca.

-However, Meza did not managed to make himself a spot in the Mexican squad, and on 26 December 2011 the team agreed a free transfer to Venezuelan giants Caracas FC.
+However, Meza did not managed to make himself a spot in the Mexican squad, and on 26 December 2011, the team agreed a free transfer to Venezuelan giants Caracas FC.
 He signed a contract that will run until 2013.
 On 18 March 2012, he scored a goal described as "maradonian", in a league match against Aragua FC.

 Meza signed on 6 June 2013 with Qatari side Al-Arabi SC.